 Please Note: This Holley Terminator Electronic Fuel Injection System fits all standard square flange intake manifolds.
 Connections for Ford, GM TH350 and 700R4, and other transmission linkages.
 Includes TBI unit, ECU, handheld programmer, wiring and all sensors.

-Order a new Holley Terminator Electronic Fuel Injection System for your Mustang with a Carbureted Engine from CJ Pony Parts today!
+Order a new Holley Terminator Electronic Fuel Injection System for your Mustang or Chevrolet C10 with a Carbureted Engine from CJ Pony Parts today!

 Rick: Thank you very much.